RELAY 6: SHIPS

 Timeline: Approximately 2,000 years ago through the Age of Exploration (15th-18th centuries).

 Impact: Enabled global trade networks, facilitated cultural exchange, and enabled European colonial expansion.
-Maritime civilizations became the dominant powers of the modern era.
+Maritime civilisations became the dominant powers of the modern era.

 Legacy: Modern shipping infrastructure remains critical to global commerce.
 Container ships, bulk carriers, and tankers are the direct descendants of ancient maritime infrastructure.